openandclose/tosixinch/docs/overview.rst

 .. dword:: PDF_File

     When ``--pdfname`` option is not provided,
-    the script auto-creates the pdf filename.
+    the program auto-creates the pdf filename.
     The name is made up from ``url``'s last path, query, section name and host name *of the first url*.